Dua for Travelling

 Translation (English):

-Khawlah bint Ḥakīm (may Allah be pleased with her) reported: I heard the Messenger of Allah ﷺ say:
+Khawlah bint Ḥakīm reported: I heard the Messenger of Allah ﷺ say, Whoever stops at a place and says the supplication above, nothing will harm him until he departs from that place.

 Reference:

-- Ṣaḥīḥ Muslim 2708, Book 56, Hadith 54 (Kitāb al-Dhikr wa al-Duʿāʾ wa al-Tawbah wa al-Istighfār).
+- Ṣaḥīḥ Muslim 2708, Book 56, Hadith 54, Kitāb al-Dhikr wa al-Duʿāʾ wa al-Tawbah wa al-Istighfār.

-- Sunan Abī Dāwūd 2708, Book 15, Hadith 232 (Kitāb al-Manāsik) — graded Ḥasan Ṣaḥīḥ by al-Albānī.
+- Sunan Abī Dāwūd 2708, Book 15, Hadith 232, graded Ḥasan Ṣaḥīḥ by al-Albānī.

 Additional Note:

-Al-Ḥākim authenticated this narration (al-Mustadrak 2/100), and al-Dhahabī agreed.
-Ibn al-Sunnī also recorded it in ʿAmal al-Yawm wa al-Laylah (no. 524).
-Al-Ḥāfiẓ Ibn Ḥajar declared it ḥasan in Natāʾij al-Afkār (5/154).
-Ibn Bāz mentioned: “al-Nasāʾī recorded it with a good chain of narration” (Tuhfat al-Akhyār, p.
-37).
-This duʿāʾ is also included in Hisnul Muslim (no. 208).
+Al-Ḥākim authenticated this narration, and al-Dhahabī agreed.
+Ibn al-Sunnī also recorded it in ʿAmal al-Yawm wa al-Laylah.
+Ibn Ḥajar graded it ḥasan in Natāʾij al-Afkār.
+Ibn Bāz mentioned al-Nasāʾī recorded it with a good chain.
+Included in Hisnul Muslim no. 208.

 Dua When Going Up and Down Hills

-When Ascending (going up a hill or mountain)
+When Ascending, going up a hill or mountain

 Arabic (Dua):